isomerpages/moe-pasirrispri/_our-school/School Rules.md

 ### Hair & Appearance

-1\.
-Pupils are to wear the prescribed school uniform and modification to the uniform is not allowed.
-2\.
-Boys are not allowed to grow a beard or keep a moustache.
+1. Boys are not allowed to grow a beard or keep a moustache.
-3\.
-Boys are not permitted to dye or keep long hair.
+2. Boys are not permitted to dye or keep long hair.
-4\.
-Girls are to keep their hair short.
+3. Girls are to keep their hair short.
 Those who wish to keep their hair long are to tie/plait their hair using dark or black ribbon, hair clips or bands.
-5\.
-Pupils are not permitted to tint their hair.
+4. Pupils are not permitted to tint their hair.

 ### Attendance & Decorum